RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/arch.md

-    ├── webpack.prod.config.js                # Used when building the app to run in production mode ├── webpack.dev.dll.config.js             # Used to generate DLL in development mode (fast hot reload) ├── webpack.prod.core.dll.config.js       # Used to generate DLL in prodocution mode (by plugins) ├── webpack.prod.coreoss.dll.config.js    # Used to generate DLL in prodocution mode (by plugins) └── webpack.common.config.js              # Webpack generic (used by every build)
+    ├── webpack.prod.config.js                # Used when building the app to run in production mode ├── webpack.dev.dll.config.js             # Used to generate DLL in development mode (fast hot reload) ├── webpack.prod.core.dll.config.js       # Used to generate DLL in prodocution mode (by plugins) └── webpack.prod.coreoss.dll.config.js    # Used to generate DLL in prodocution mode (by plugins)
 ```

 ### Common businness modules (business-common)